Nexfinity/CakeyBot-Wiki/feature/self-roles.md

 > Make sure that Cakey Bot has the **`Manage Roles`** permission and that the Cakey Bot's role is _above_ the roles it is trying to assign.
 {.is-warning}

+> This feature is sunsetting.
+There will be no new updates or improvements made to it and users will no longer be able to add or remove roles.
+Pre-existing setups will continue to work for the time being.
+{.is-danger}

 # Self Role Command